 Studying abroad, while exciting, can present a unique set of challenges as you learn to adapt to a new culture and way of living without the comforts of home and family.

-The programs include 60- 90 minute educational mental health programs, providing students with the appropriate skills and resources to look after their mental health.
-In addition, the partnership also allows batyr to deliver workshop-style speaker training to help students learn how to share their experiences of mental ill-health safely and effectively with their peers.
+The programs included60 - 90 minute educational mental health sessions, providing students with the appropriate skills and resources to look after their mental health.
+In addition, the partnership allowed batyr to deliver workshop-style speaker training to help students learn how to share their experiences of mental ill-health safely and effectively with their peers.

-The funding will also enable batyr to train program delivery facilitators to deliver these engaging programs to international students, so they better understand the support available to them to keep on top of their mental health and wellbeing.
+The funding also enabled batyr to train program delivery facilitators to deliver engaging programs to international students, so they better understand the support available to them to keep on top of their mental health and wellbeing.

-By offering these programs to international students studying in Australia, we hope to equip them with the knowledge of the support networks, mental health resources and connections available to them to continue to thrive abroad.
+By offering these programs to Australian and international students, we hope to equip them with the knowledge of the support networks, mental health resources and connections available to them to continue to thrive abroad.